The local information of difference equations: Statements

-Thus the restriction $M|_\pz$ is not a difference module per se, but a $\C[[z-p]]$-module equipped with additional information.
-Another way to interpret it would be as an object in the category of diagrams $a\to b\gets c$ of $\C[[z-p]]$-modules.
+Thus the restriction $M|_\pz$ is not a difference module, but a $\C[[z-p]]$-module equipped with additional information.
+The local type lands in the category of diagrams $a\to b\gets c$ of $\C[[z-p]]$-modules.
+Even though the definition a priori involves an unknown big enough $n$, the local type can be computed in a straightforward way (Proposition~\ref{prop:matrices}).

-In Section \ref{sec:restrictionToDisks} we prove that the above definition is well-defined and we give the first reason why this is an interesting functor to consider, namely that knowing the restriction to $\pz$ and to $\A^1\setminus (p+\Z)$ is enough to recover the module.
+In Section \ref{sec:restrictionToDisks} we prove that the above definition is well-defined and we show that for the ``open covering'' $\A^1 = U_p \cup (\A^1\setminus p)$, difference modules behave like sheaves.
+Here is what we mean precisely.